Benalmádena: History

-Historically the region has been occupied and settled by many cultures dating back to the Bronze Age, including the ancient Phoenicians and Romans, and has also been considerably influenced by the Moorish settlement of the southern Iberian peninsula.
+Historically the region has been occupied and settled by many cultures dating back to the Bronze Age, including the ancient Phoenicians and Romans, and has also been considerably influenced by the Moorish settlement of the southern Iberian Peninsula.
 Two Almenara towers on the coastline date back to the 15th century, originally built to guard the coast and its population from the frequent incursions of Barbary pirates in the years following the reconquista (reconquest) of the region by Henry IV of Castile.

 In contemporary times, along with the rest of the Costa del Sol area it has become an important tourist destination.
 The municipality has been subject to an unprecedented urban expansion in recent years with many new buildings and homes built, sometimes causing environmental degradation.

 Benalmádena has both a traditional Spanish village and a modern, coastal, tourist area.

 Etymology

 Many authors give theories about the origin of the name of the town, but none has been proven.
-The first documents which contain references to Benalmádena from the 15th century in the context of the struggle to win back the Crown of Castile against the Nasrid Kingdom of Granada.
-The assumption on which most historians agree is the Arabic toponym of Ibn al-ma’ din “son of the mines” for the iron and ochre bed found in the area.
-Another theory, also related to the Arabic word Bina al-ma’din, whose translation would be “the construction or building of the mine”.
+The first documents which contain references to Benalmádena from the 15th century are in the context of the struggles of the Crown of Castile against the Nasrid Kingdom of Granada.
+The assumption on which most historians agree is the Arabic toponym of Ibn al-ma' din "son of the mines" for the iron and ochre bed found in the area.
+Another theory, also related to the Arabic word Bina al-ma'din, whose translation would be "the construction or building of the mine".

-There are others theories such as the Arabic for “people between springs”, Bena-A La Ena.
-Another suggestion is that name derives from Bina al-Madina, “the state of the al-Madina’s family”; according to historical data they were a rich family of Muslim Málaga and could have owned the area.
+There are others theories such as the Arabic for "people between springs", Bena-A La Ena.
+Another suggestion is that name derives from Bina al-Madina, "the state of the al-Madina's family"; according to historical data they were a rich family of Muslim Málaga and could have owned the area.
 It has also been suggested that the name of the municipality referred to a lineage of the Madana, Ben al-Madana.

 Before Roman Empire

-The first human settlements in the area are from the Upper Palaeolithic, 20,000 years ago according to the finding of some caves located in the area: “Cueva del Toro”, “Cueva del Botijo” and “Cueva de la Zorrera”.
+The first human settlements in the area are from the Upper Palaeolithic, 20,000 years ago according to the finding of some caves located in the area: "Cueva del Toro", "Cueva del Botijo" and "Cueva de la Zorrera".
 In the 8th and 7th centuries BC the Phoenicians, were interested of the mining of the zone. the Phoenicians founded several colonies all along the Spanish coast.
 Romans replaced Phoenicians as traders and started to use the wealth of the Mediterranean.
 Among the Roman remains are the ruins of Benal-Roma, a salting factory located on the coast, the site of Torremuelle, and enamelware and other items preserved in the Museum of Benalmádena.
 The wine culture had great importance during the period of Roman domination.